forlilab/Ringtail/docs/source/cmdline.rst

     "find_similar_ligands", "Given query ligand name, find ligands previously clustered with that ligand.
 User prompted at runtime to choose cluster group of interest.", "query_ligname (str)"
     "get_previous_filter_data", "Get data requested in `outfields` from the bookmark of a previous filtering", "outfields (str), bookmark_name (str)"
     "find_similar_ligands", "Find ligands in cluster with query_ligname", "query_ligname (str)"
-    "plot", "Create scatterplot of ligand efficiency vs docking score for best pose of each ligand.
-Saves as 'scatter.png'.", "save (bool)"
-    "pymol", "Launch interactive LE vs Docking Score plot and PyMol session.
-Ligands in the bookmark specified with bookmark_name will be ploted and displayed in PyMol when clicked on.","bookmark_name (str)"